 Typically they are the two highest ranked players from that nation on the PDC Order of Merit, but there can on occasion be exceptions.

-The prize money for the 2024 tournament has been confirmed, with a total pot of £450,000 to be won.
+The prize money for the 2025 tournament has not been confirmed, however it is likely to be similar to the 2024 edition, with a total pot of £450,000 to be won.

 Winners | £80,000 |